streamnative/function-mesh/docs/design/package-service-download-design.md

-# Design: Separate Package Download Service (`PackageService`)
+# Design: Separate Package Download Service (`PulsarPackageService`)

 ## Summary

-This change adds optional `spec.packageService` support to `Function`, `Source`, and `Sink` so package download can use a dedicated Pulsar admin service configuration instead of reusing runtime `spec.pulsar` (`Messaging`).
+This change adds optional `spec.pulsarPackageService` support to `Function`, `Source`, and `Sink` so package download can use a dedicated Pulsar admin service configuration instead of reusing runtime `spec.pulsar` (`Messaging`).

-If `packageService` is set, package download uses it.
+If `pulsarPackageService` is set, package download uses it.
-If `packageService` is not set, behavior remains unchanged and falls back to `spec.pulsar`.
+If `pulsarPackageService` is not set, behavior remains unchanged and falls back to `spec.pulsar`.

 ## Motivation